 Fuji Rock is the biggest music festival in the country, with between 100,000 and 150,000 people attending in normal years.
 Held in a stunning ski resort (Naeba Ski Resort) about a 90-minute train ride from Tokyo, it has been running since 1997 and the international crowd had been steadily increasing over the years.

 Held mostly outdoors (with only one indoor stage) you must be well prepared for rain and shine, as you never know which way it will go.
-Maintaining its Japanese roots there are onsen you can soak away in and nature walks, with a bit of a Glastonbury vibe (secret woodland gig anyone?) so go explore!
+Maintaining its Japanese roots, there are hot springs you can soak in and nature walks, with a bit of a Glastonbury vibe (secret woodland gig anyone?), so go explore!

 Arranging transport and accommodation (be it tent or offsite) in advance is vital.
 For transport options, see our guide on getting to Fuji Rock.

 Organizers may cancel events, alter schedules, or change admission requirements without notice.
 Always check official sites before heading to an event.